couchbaselabs/OpenID_connect_tutorial/README.md

 The goal of this tutorial is to help setting quickly the different components (CB Server, Sync Gateway, CB-Lite (Java) code and the third party Identity Provider) and establish an implicit flow authentication using the OpenID Connect protocol.

-The source code of this tutorial is mainly derived from the [Getting Started App](https://docs.couchbase.com/couchbase-lite/2.7/java-platform.html#building-a-getting-started-app)
+The source code of this tutorial is mainly derived from the Java CB-Lite "[Getting Started App](https://docs.couchbase.com/couchbase-lite/2.7/java-platform.html#building-a-getting-started-app)" project.
 ## OpenID connection workflow

 The tutorial will achieve to deploy and make collaborate all those differents components :